The Palaeontological Association membership is open to anyone. Please find details on how to join and the benefits of doing so below:

 - All members will receive all parts of the Newsletter for the calendar year in which they have paid their subscription and electronic access to the journals.
 New members who join after August in any given year will be signed up for the following year, but will be regarded as members of the Association from the day that their payment is accepted.

 - Membership entitles individual members to free access to meetings (on payment of the appropriate members’ registration fee) organised by the Association and by the Joint Committee for Palaeontology, and to the purchase of Palaeontology back issues and other Association publications at a reduced rate.

-- Individual members can apply to the association for funds to aid their palaeontological researches and to organise meetings, through the Small Grants, Grants-in-Aid and Research Grants Schemes.
+- Individual members can apply to the Association for funds to aid their palaeontological research and to organise meetings, through the Small Grants, Grants-in-aid and Research Grants schemes.
 Details can be found on the Associations website.

 Joining the Association/Renewing an Existing Membership